elijah-mullens/paddle/README.md

    sudo systemctl start docker
    ```

-After installing docker, you can use the Makefile commands below to manage your docker containers from the terminal.
+After installing Docker, you can use the Makefile commands below to manage your docker containers from the terminal.
 By default, the container will mount the current directory to `/paddle` inside the container.

-Mounting a local directory allows you to edit files on your local machine while running and testing the code inside the container; or use the container as a development environment and sync files to your local machine.
+> Mounting a local directory allows you to edit files on your local machine while running and testing the code inside the container; or use the container as a development environment and sync files to your local machine.

 If you want to change the mounted directory, you can create a `docker-compose.overrides.yml` file based on the provided `docker-compose.overrides.yml.tmp` template file.